danfuzz/samizdat/doc/language-guide/04-operators.md

 left-hand and right-hand sides as arguments, in that order, with the usual correspondence between the operators and those names.

-Of these functions, `perEq` is a selector, and the rest are defined as regular functions in terms of `perEq` and another selector, `perOrder`.
+Of these functions, `perEq` is a symbol, and the rest are defined as regular functions in terms of `perEq` and another symbol, `perOrder`.
 The default implementations of those methods is to call through to the functions `eq` and `order` (respectively).